-The amount of cash needed to pay the minimum quarterly distribution for the next four quarters on units outstanding on the date of this prospectus is approximately \$75.4 million.
-This figure represents \$66.6 million for the common units, \$7.2 million for the senior subordinated units, \$0.8 million for the junior subordinated units and \$0.8 million for the general partner units.
-The amount of distributable cash flow generated in the twelve months ended June 30, 2002 was \$39.0 million.
-This amount does not reflect the full impact of the results of operations of the businesses that we acquired during the twelve-month period (only the results commencing from the date that we acquired the businesses) and does not reflect the results of businesses that we have acquired since June 30, 2002.
-In addition, we believe that the overall levels of available cash were adversely affected during the twelve months ended June 30, 2002 due to temperatures that were significantly warmer than normal.
-We have taken measures to reduce the impact of warmer than normal temperatures, such as purchasing weather insurance and reducing operating expenses.
-However, we cannot assure you that these measures will be sufficient to adequately mitigate the impact of warm weather in the future.
+The amount of cash needed to pay the minimum quarterly distribution for the next four quarters on units outstanding on the date of this prospectus is approximately \$53.1 million.
+This figure represents \$45.4 million for the common units, \$6.2 million for the senior subordinated units, \$0.8 million for the junior subordinated units and \$0.7 million for the general partner units.
+The amount of available cash generated in the twelve months ended December 31, 2000 was \$44.5 million.